ZnPdCo/rating-system/README.md

 If you want to use the auto-update feature for the problems that a user has passed or attempted, please implement the function `auto_status(username)` in the file `app/custom/auto_status.py`.
 This function should be able to fetch the problems that the `username` has passed/attempted.

+If you want to use the auto-update feature for the problems, please implement the function `auto_problem(params)` in the file `app/custom/auto_problems.py`.
+This function should be able to fetch the problems through the params.

 This function needs to return a dictionary, similar to:

 ```